codatio/codat-docs/docs/using-the-api/best-practices/implementing-a-mapping-page.md

 ---
 title: "Implementing an account mapping user interface"
-description: "Tips and advice on managing inconsistent Accounts across your user base's accounting software"
+description: "Tips and advice on managing inconsistent accounts across your user base"
 sidebar_label: "Account mapping user interface"
 ---

-Accounting platforms that your customers use normally offer them a default chart of accounts, pre-defined to match accounting best practices.
+Accounting platforms that your customers use normally offer them a default set of accounts (also known as chart of accounts), pre-defined to match accounting best practices.
 Your customers then have the ability to rename and renumber these accounts, or create new ones, to match their business needs.

 This results in discrepancies of the accounts list across your customer base.
 To manage that and use accounts specific to your customers, provide your customers with an **account mapping user interface**.

 An account mapping page is particularly helpful if you are:
 * Creating or updating data with our Accounting API.